 A child’s first visit to the dentist should be enjoyable.
 Children are not born with a natural fear of the dentist, but they can fear the unknown.

 Our office makes a special effort to use pleasant, non-frightening, and simple words to describe each treatment.
 We want you and your child to feel at ease from the moment your family arrives at our office.
 The more you and your little one know about the first visit, the better you will feel.

-The American Academy of Pediatric Dentistry recommends
+What does the American Academy of Pediatric Dentistry recommend?

 Children should visit the dentist by their first birthday.
 It is essential that your son or daughter’s newly erupted teeth (which appear between six and 12 months of age) receive proper dental care and benefit from proper oral hygiene habits right from the beginning.

 Getting to know your teeth is fun!